johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     };
   }
 ```

+If we work our way inside out, it will make sense.
+A good place to start is to focus on the Faye subscribe/response flow (ignoring the observable part for a moment).
+Recall how we implemented this functionality in our native Faye `customerApp` way back in [Episode 1](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc#requestresponse).
+Feel free to go have a quick look at that (here's a [link to the code](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/customerApp/src/customer-app.ts#L20)).
+The quick summary for handling a request (a message expecting a response) is this:

+1. Subscribe to the response channel (we know to use the pattern name followed by `'_res'`)
+2. Send the request (we know to do this using the pattern name followed by `'_ack'`)
+3. When the response comes in from the subscription (step 1), we *return it*

+> One more quick aside.
+We've seen this *subscribe-to-the-response-then-send-the-request* pattern a few times now, and we'll see it again.
+It's a vital pattern, and worth permanently ensconcing in your synapses.
+To that end, let's invent a simple mnemonic.
+That way we can mentally conjure this pattern concept quickly whenever we need it.
+I'll refer to it as *STRPTQ*.
+The letters come from "**S**ubscribe **T**o the **R**esponse, then **P**ublish **T**he Re**Q**uest".
+I use **Q** to make it easier to remember re**Q**uest vs. **R**esponse, in the proper order.

+Now recalling our **observable requirement**: *returning it* means *emitting the results as an observable stream*

 The `partialPacket` parameter has most of the elements of our outbound message.
 It's been invoked from `send()` with an object like:
 ```json